ddc-java-13/capstone-proposal-kimmie4342/docs/index.md

 zoom into the specific mile markers to identify areas of need.

 The user will have the ability to tap on any section of yellow or red section of a road to retrieve more information.
-Once the user taps or clicks on the section, a pop up window will appear. this window will give the user date that includes; number of vehicles reporting need, depth of axle change, date of las reported repairs, anticipated start date of repairs (if there is one) and cost.
+Once the user taps or clicks on the section, a pop up window will appear.
+This window will give the user date that includes; number of vehicles reporting need, depth of axle change, date of las reported repairs, anticipated start date of repairs (if there is one) and cost.